suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #payload-integrity-classification-tree title="Classification Tree: Appropriate Location of Image Match"}

-There are mainly three conditions:
+There are three conditions:

 - Q1.
-How does Recipient Get the Encrypted Payload?
+How does the recipient get the encrypted payload?
-If the encrypted payload are in the content,
+If the encrypted payload is an integrated payload,
-its integrity is already validated with suit-authentication-wrapper,
+its integrity is already validated with the suit-authentication-wrapper,
 so additional integrity check is not required.

 - Q2.
-Does Sender want to Mitigate Battery Exhaustion Attacks?
+Does the sender want to mitigate battery exhaustion attacks?
-If yes, the encrypted payload can be validated before decryption to mitigate
+If yes, the encrypted payload has to be validated before decryption.
-battery exhaustion attacks.

 - Q3.
-Does Sender encrypt the plaintext payload with AEAD cipher?
+Is the payload encrypted with an AEAD cipher?
-If yes, additional integrity check is not required because Recipient validates
+If yes, the additional integrity check is not required because the recipient validates
-integrity of the payload while decrypting it.
+the integrity of the payload while decrypting it.
 If no, validating its integrity
-is RECOMMENDED after/before decryption.
+must take place either before or after decryption.

 # Firmware Updates on IoT Devices with Flash Memory {#flash}